trylock/dice/README.md

 ## Examples
 In all of these examples I assume that dice rolls are independent discrete (integer) random variables.

-- `2d6`: roll with 2 six sided dice and add the results
+- `2d6`: roll 2 six sided dice and add the results
-- `(1d4)d6`: first, roll a 4 sided dice.
-What you roll will determine how many times you'll roll a six sided dice
+- `(1d4)d6`: first, roll a 4 sided die.
+What you've rolled will determine how many times you'll roll a 6 sided die.
-- `1d4 * 2`: roll a 4 sided dice and multiply the result by 2
+- `1d4 * 2`: roll a 4 sided die and multiply the result by 2
 - `(1 + 2) * 3`: `9` (you don't have to use the dice operator)
 - `(1d4)d(1d2*4)`: `1d4` will determine the number of dice and `1d2 * 4` will determine the number of dice sides
 - `variance(2d6)`: compute the variance of `2d6`